Chitalu Chilufya

-Chitalu Chilufya (born 15 July 1972) is a Zambian physician and politician.
-He is currently the Member of the National Assembly for Mansa Central.
+Chitalu Chilufya (born 15 July 1972) is a Zambian physician and politician who currently serves as the Mansa West member of parliament.
+He was the Member of the National Assembly for Mansa Central from November 2013 to May 2026.
 He was Minister of Health from August 2016 to January 2021.

 Biography

+Early life and medical career

 Chilufya grew up in the Kaunda Square area of Lusaka.
 He studied medicine at the University of Zambia and worked as a physician.
+Before entering politics, Chilufya worked in Zambia's public health system in both clinical and administrative roles.
+In 2004, he served as Medical Superintendent, and later as director of the Namwala District Health Department.
+Afterwards, he worked as a clinical care specialist and later as Head of Clinical Care and Quality Assurance through the USAID-funded Zambia Systems Strengthening Integrated Programme.

+Early political career

-He was chosen as the Movement for Multi-Party Democracy candidate to contest the Mansa Central seat in the 2011 general elections.
+He was chosen as the Movement for Multi-Party Democracy candidate to contest for the Mansa Central parliamentary seat in the 2011 general elections.
 However, he was defeated by Kennedy Sakeni of the Patriotic Front.
 Sakeni died in 2013 and Chilufya was adopted as the Patriotic Front candidate for the subsequent by-election, despite the party having labelled him as a thief in the 2011 election campaign, and was elected to the National Assembly with an 8,392-vote majority.

+Minister of Health

 In February 2015 he was appointed Deputy Minister of Health by President Edgar Lungu.
 After retaining his seat in the 2016 general election, he was promoted to Minister of Health by President Lungu.
 He was dismissed as Minister of Health in January 2021.
-He retained the Mansa Central seat in the 2021 general election.
+He retained the Mansa Central parliamentary seat in the 2021 general election as the Patriotic Front (PF) candidate.
+Zambia's Ministry of Health pursued policies aligned with universal health coverage during this period, prioritising primary health care as the main vehicle of service delivery.

+Patriotic Front race

+In late 2022, Chilufya was one of the members who applied to be a candidate in a proposed convention in which the successor of Edgar Lungu (who decided to retire) for the Patriotic Front presidency would be chosen.
+Lungu was given back the title of PF president in October 2023, putting a halt to any plans for a convention.

+On 15 March 2026, Given Lubinda (who had been the acting president of a faction of the PF since Lungu passed away in June 2025) announced that after many delays, his PF faction would host a convention to choose their new leader within four days.
+The convention took place virtually on 21 March 2026 and the delegates that were present elected Makebi Zulu to be the president of the party faction with 49.2% of the vote, with Chitalu Chilufya getting 34.1% of the vote.